 The ISID Emerging Leaders in International Infectious Diseases program is designed to give selected early career investigators and physicians in global infectious diseases an unusual opportunity to become involved in a major international organization, work closely with influential experts in their field, and gain invaluable experience at a senior level with program development and management.

 This competitive program was developed in 2016 to recognize excellence in the field of infectious diseases at an early career level, to facilitate capacity building and succession planning and to give select, promising early career investigators and physicians the opportunity to become familiar with the Society’s work, engage in ISID’s activities, showcase their work and network with colleagues around the world.
 The first cohort was selected by recommendation of ISID Council members and consisted of 13 individuals.
 Learn more about our current Emerging Leaders.

-From 2019, Emerging Leaders will serve a 4-year term with a new cohort being introduced every 2 years.
+Emerging Leaders will serve a 4-year term with a new cohort being introduced every 2 years.
 ISID aims to have about 10 individuals in each overlapping cohort, 20 in total at any one time.